Career coaches on the biggest mistakes people make in the job search

 If done correctly, she often tells people, networking can make the search infinitely easier.
 So, if you’re even thinking about looking for a new gig, start now.
 “I would recommend connecting with three different contacts a week.
 That way, when it is time to find a job, you have a whole army of people to support you.”

-Mistake #7: Not Following Up
+Mistake #7: Not following up

 Like Kahn, Ariel Lopez, founder and CEO of tech hiring platform Knac, notes that most hiring managers receive an overwhelming volume of applications.
 “It’s almost impossible for them to screen everyone in their pipeline,” she shares.